OCA/reporting-engine/base_comment_template/README.rst

 Usage
 =====

 #.
+Go to *Settings* and activate the developer mode.
+#.
 Go to *Settings > Technical > Reporting > Comment Templates*.
 #.
 Create a new record.
 #.
 Define the Company the template is linked or leave default for all companies.